Skip navigation

 Context

-For a number of years, the country has been facing major housing challenges.
+For several years, the country has been facing major housing challenges.
 Housing supply simply does not meet demand, a situation made worse by demographic changes and population growth.
-As a result the UK is facing serious problems with housing supply and affordability both for low and middle-income families.
-Council housing has had substantial investment in major capital repair after years of underinvestment between 1979 and 1997, which during the years of the Labour governments of 1997 to 2010 was the major focus of government investment.
+As a result, the UK is facing serious problems with housing supply and affordability both for low and middle-income families.
+Council housing underwent significant investment in major capital repairs after years of underinvestment from 1979 to 1997.
+During the Labour government’s tenure from 1997 to 2010, government investment focused primarily on this issue.
 The present Conservative-led coalition has abandoned the last government’s target to build three million new homes by 2016 to meet demand and, as part of its austerity drive to reduce government debt, has cut investment in the national affordable housing programme over the next four years by 63%.
 All new homes built under the programme will be let at ‘Affordable Rents’, which will be up to 80% of market rents.
-In many places these rents will not be affordable to working households.
+In many places, these rents will not be affordable to working households.

 Perryview Housing Co-operative Limited, Crayford, Kent